Student suspect in custody after 3 football players shot dead and 2 people wounded at the University of Virginia, police say | News Channel 3-12

 The shooting at the Charlottesville campus is also one of nearly 600 mass shootings in the US this year, according to the Gun Violence Archive, which like CNN tallies cases in which at least four people are shot, excluding the shooter.

+Jones was also involved in a hazing investigation on campus that was closed because witnesses would not cooperate, Longo said.

+It is “important to share that information with you,” he said, “to let you know that he had been called to our attention.”

-The suspect is listed on UVA’s athletics website as a football player in 2018 who as a freshman did not participate in any games.
-Jones attended Varina High School and Petersburg High School, where he played football as a linebacker and running back, according to his university athletics bio.
+Jones is listed on UVA’s athletics website as a football player in 2018 who as a freshman did not participate in any games.
+He attended Varina High School and Petersburg High School, where he played football as a linebacker and running back, according to his university athletics bio.
 While in high school, Jones was Key Club president and a member of the National Honor Society and the National Technical Honor Society, the bio says.

 “We have all received several shelter in place texts, and they are frightening,” Hadley said, adding several police jurisdictions were working to find the suspect.
 “I am on grounds like many of you; I am sheltering in place and in direct touch with University leadership and UPD … If you are not inside and safe, immediately seek safety.”